About Art Licensing

 What Happens If We Have A Disagreement After The Contract Is Signed?

 Although the contract has dispute resolution mechanisms built in, the best way to resolve differences is to talk about them and work them out.
-In our 10+ year experience, we have found that reasonable discussion between our client representatives and the artist has solved most problems amicably.
+In our many years of experience, we have found that reasonable discussion between ALI and our artist has solved most problems amicably.
+We recognize and honor the hard work all artists put into their craft, we only wish for what works best for all those involved and our artists to be happy.

 Will I Retain My Copyright?

 Yes, you retain the copyright on the original work.
-The copyright on the reproduction itself is as signed to Art Licensing.
+The copyright notation on the reproduction gives credit to the artist along with acknowledging ALI as your agent.

 Will You Act To Protect The Copyright If Another Firm Copies My Work?